johanbphilip/inventory-system/READme.md

 - [ ] Create a basic dashboard with the search feature and a search table
 - [ ] Basic CRUD features to begin with
 - [ ] Turn the TopNavBar into just something with the name, logo and possibly settings if that comes up later on
-- [ ] Add in a SideNavBar that has access to possible other pages
+- [x ] Add in a SideNavBar that has access to possible other pages
 - [ ] Maybe have a tile that shows count of how many items are high alert/low in stock
 - [ ] Login/Register Page later on
 - [ ] Create a dashboard that shows different feature (number of items, items below threshold, order from most to least expensive/etc/)

+### SideBar adjustments

+- [ ] Gotta update it so that its in light mode
+- [ ] Add a user account component that will have an auth context passed to it and add settings there
+- [ ] Limit functionality for now

 ## Possible New Backend Features/Upgrades